Wedding Band at Tortworth Court - live performance video background

 Because it’s licensed for ceremonies and it’s a hotel, a lot of Tortworth weddings run start to finish on the estate.
 Ceremony in the Orangery or outside by the pagoda, drinks in the grounds or the arboretum, wedding breakfast in the Westminster Suite, then the room turns over for the evening while guests are out on the lawn.

 Decide the band’s position with your planner before the floor plan locks, and keep us off the window wall.
-The Westminster Suite’s glass is its best feature in daylight and a liability for stage lighting after dark, so the dancefloor usually wants to sit away from it - get that agreed early and the room sets once rather than being shuffled on the day.
+The Westminster Suite’s glass is its best feature in daylight and a liability for stage lighting after dark, so the dancefloor usually wants to sit away from it.
+Agreed early, the room sets once rather than being shuffled on the day.

 The other thing the two-building layout catches people out on is distance.
 The mansion at the front is where the ceremony charm and the photos live; the Westminster Suite where the party happens is a walk away through the hotel.
 Think about how you move guests between the two, the older ones especially, so the evening doesn’t lose half the room to the gap.
-The upside everyone forgets is the flip of it: with rooms on site, people can just go to bed.
-No midnight taxi exodus, so the dancefloor holds to the finish instead of thinning out as cars get called.
+With rooms on site, though, people can just go to bed - no midnight taxi exodus, so the dancefloor holds to the finish instead of thinning out as cars get called.